gelijergensen/Constrained-Neural-Nets-Workbook/README.md

+# Caution Regarding the Spectral-Model Branch

+This version of the code was an initial foray into using Spectral Methods to represent the functions.
+However, this was not fully implemented, as it was deemed not promising enough to continue.
+I have included the code here in the off chance that I or someone else wishes to use it in future work.

 # Constrained Neural Nets Workbook [![Build Status](https://travis-ci.com/gelijergensen/Constrained-Neural-Nets-Workbook.svg?token=JdexHmEcyj7BDKQEoi8S&branch=master)](https://travis-ci.com/gelijergensen/Constrained-Neural-Nets-Workbook) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 A workbook for examining some ideas for constraining neural networks in PyTorch.